Amblyopia (Lazy Eye)

 Treating and correcting childhood vision condition known as “lazy eye”

-Amblyopia, also known as “lazy eye,” refers to vision loss—usually in one of the eyes—during your child’s early developmental years.
-Your child’s brain does not learn to see well from the affected eye or eyes.
+Amblyopia, also known as “lazy eye,” refers to decreased vision—usually in one eye—during your child’s early developmental years.
+Your child’s brain does not learn to see well from the affected eye or sometimes both eyes.

-It is a leading cause of vision loss in children and if left untreated, it continues into adulthood.
+It is a leading cause of vision loss in children, and if left untreated, the decreased vision continues into adulthood.
 Between 2 to 3 percent of people in the United States have amblyopia.

 Amblyopia Causes

-A number of things can cause Aamblyopia, including:
+A number of things can cause amblyopia, including:

 - Strabismus.
-In this condition, the eyes are misaligned because the muscles that control them do not work together.
+In this condition, the eyes are not entirely straight.
 It gives the appearance of “crossed eyes” or a “wandering eye.”

 - Unequal refractive errors.
-Refractive errors include being nearsighted (myopic), farsighted (hyperopic) or astigmatic and make it difficult to focus at certain distances.
-It may lead to abnormal vision in one eye.
+Refractive errors, or types of glasses prescriptions, include nearsighted (myopia), farsighted (hyperopia) and astigmatism.
+This can make it difficult to focus at certain distances.
+When the refractive errors are unequal or are of very high strength, they can lead to abnormal vision in one or both eyes.

 - Obstruction.
-A cataract or any other condition that causes a physical barrier to clear sight can cause amblyopia.
+A cataract, corneal scar, droopy eyelid or any other condition that causes a physical barrier to clear sight can cause amblyopia.

 In rare cases, poor vision develops in both eyes.
 This is referred to as bilateral amblyopia.